Business Card QR Code Generator

 - Digital business cards – Link to Linktree, Carrd, or dedicated landing pages

-- Portfolio websites - Direct people to your work samples and case studies
+- Portfolio websites – Direct visitors to work samples and case studies

 - Social media profiles – Connect across multiple professional platforms